Trip Prediction by Leveraging Trip Histories from Neighboring Users: Neighbor-based Trip Prediction

 Thereby, we propose a method to compute additional helpful entities to each specific entity.
 However, we do not have access to the user profile, such as meta-data description of the users' occupation, hobbies, and age group, etc. Instead, we are only given the users' trip histories, based on which we should define a proper time-dependent distance/similarity measure between them.
 In absence of meta-data feature representation, we follow a similarity-based approach, while relying on the fundamental principle of learning theory: \emph{a good model should perform well on unseen data from the same source.}

 For a given entity $\langle u,t\rangle$, we determine its neighbors in a non-parametric way using a separate unseen dataset called \emph{validation} set.
 More formally, let us start with the simple case, where we are given a dataset of trip entities with equal trip histories $L$, i.e., $\mathbf D = \{\langle u,t\rangle: |T_{u,t}| = L\}$.
 We then divide the whole dataset into two subsets, training set and validation set, each containing $L/2$ trips per entity.
 Then, we use the validation set to identify the appropriate neighbors of the entities.
 For each $\langle u,t\rangle$ in the training set (resp. validation set), we denote the associated set of trips by $T_{ut}^{trn}$ (resp. $T_{ut}^{vld}$).
+See Figure~\ref{fig:tripsim_illustration} for illustration.
+In case of not availability of enough annotated data, active learning methods can be employed to provide annotated data in a cost-efficient way \cite{Comuni2022,JARL2022104972}.

 To compute the appropriate neighbors of the entity $\langle u,t\rangle$, we investigate which of the training histories are at least equally similar to the validation history compared with the self training history, i.e.,